bookmoons/cashshufflejs/doc/protocol.rst

 a sequence of 5 phases (+ a 6th blame phase for identifying protocol violators).
 Several details are left implementation defined.

-`cashshufflejs` uses this configuration for the variable details:
+`cashshufflejs` uses this configuration for conformance with the reference
+implementation:

 - Message types are defined with protobuf_.
 - Messages on the wire are preceded by a byte length count represented as an